Keyboard shortcuts

 The above schema will generate two API methods:

-• GET /Person/$get: Accepts arguments id and name, hydrates with the Default Data Source, and returns a Person instance if a record is found
+• GET /Person/$get: Accepts arguments tenant and id, hydrates with the Default Data Source, and returns a Person instance if a record is found

-• GET /Person/$get_Custom: Accepts arguments id, name, and special_id, hydrates with the Custom Data Source, and returns a Person instance if a record is found
+• GET /Person/$get_Custom: Accepts argument special_id, hydrates with the Custom Data Source, and returns a Person instance if a record is found

 List